 Remember, the time on your ticket is for entry to the National Maritime Museum and not for seeing RRS Sir David Attenborough.
-Please arrive at the Museum at the time of your booking; late entry will not be permitted.
+You're welcome to arrive at the Museum in advance of your entry time, but late entry will not be permitted.

 The polar research ship will be moored near to Cutty Sark throughout the festival period.
-You don't need an Ice Worlds ticket to see the ship, and can visit at any time.
+You don't need an Ice Worlds ticket to see the ship.

 Due to crew and visitor safety, visitors will not be allowed on the ship itself, but virtual tours and large displays will show what life is like for the crew and scientists on board.

 You can book tickets to enter the historic ship Cutty Sark at any time.

 Cutty Sark and Sir David Attenborough are just a short walk from the main entrance to the National Maritime Museum, so it's easy to explore everything Ice Worlds has to offer.

 You can head to the Thames riverside to see the RRS Sir David Attenborough at any time; you do not need a ticket for this.

 Even though restrictions in England have eased, we want to ensure that all our visitors, staff and volunteers still feel safe and comfortable when exploring our sites.